Denmark Vesey: Historical debate

-Wade noted the lack of material evidence: no arms caches or documents related to the rebellion.
+Wade noted the lack of material evidence: specifically no arms caches were found and no documents related to the rebellion came to light.
 Johnson's article provoked considerable controversy among historians.
 The William and Mary Quarterly invited contributions to a "Forum" on the issue, published in January 2002.
 Egerton noted that the free Black carpenter Thomas Brown and other Black people familiar with Vesey or the Reverend Morris Brown, the leader of the AME Church, continued to speak or write about Vesey's plot in later years, supporting conclusions that it did exist.
 In 2004, historian Robert Tinkler, a biographer of Mayor Hamilton, reported that he found no evidence to support Johnson's theory that Hamilton conjured the plot for political gain.
 Hamilton ruthlessly pursued the prosecution, Tinkler concluded, because he "believed there was indeed a Vesey plot."
 Ford noted that Hamilton presented those aspects of and reasons for the insurrection that enabled him to gain control of slavery, which he had wanted before the crisis.

 In a 2011 article, James O'Neil Spady said that by Johnson's criteria, the statements of witnesses George Wilson and Joe LaRoche should be considered credible and evidence of a developed plot for the rising.
 Neither slave was coerced nor imprisoned when he testified.
 Each volunteered his testimony early in the investigation, and LaRoche risked making statements that the court could have construed as self-incriminating.
 Spady concluded that a group had been about to launch the "rising" (as they called it) when their plans were revealed.
 Perhaps it was of a smaller scale than in some accounts, but he believed men were ready to take action.